 Azure Cosmos DB is a fully-managed, globally-distributed, multi-model database.
 Databases in Cosmos DB are enterprise-ready and highly-available offering up to 99.999% availability SLA.
-In this Lab, you will learn how to manage Cosmos DB using the Azure Portal and Azure CLI as you integrate Azure Functions with Cosmos DB change feed triggers to buy and sell fictitious stocks.
+In this Lab, you will learn how to manage Cosmos DB using the Azure Portal and Azure CLI.
 This Lab uses the MongoDB API in Cosmos DB to work with a document database model.

 Upon completion of this Lab, you will be able to:

 - Understand the multi-model capabilities of Cosmos DB

 - Perform geo-replication and failovers in Cosmos DB